tuupola/slim-basic-auth/README.md

 ## Custom authentication methods

 Sometimes passing users in an array is not enough.
-To authenticate against custom datasource you can create authenticator class.
-Authenticator must implement `authenticate($user, $pass)` method.
-It must return either `true` or `false`.
+To authenticate against custom datasource you can pass a callable as `authenticator` parameter.
+This can be either a class which implements AuthenticatorInterface or anonymous function.
+In both cases authenticator must return either `true` or `false`.

 If you are creating an Enterprise&trade; software which randomly lets people log in you could use the following.